-The MGM240P modules have been certified for integration into products only by OEM integrators under the following conditions:
+The MGM240S modules have been certified for integration into products only by OEM integrators under the following conditions:

-- The antenna must be installed such that a minimum separation distance as stated above is maintained between the radiator (antenna) and all persons at all times. - The transmitter module must not be co-located or operating in conjunction with any other antenna or transmitter.
+- The antenna must be installed so as to maintain the intended minimum separation distance between the radiator (antenna) and all persons at all times.
+Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 62 indicates the distances in accordance to the use cases. - The transmitter module must not be co-located or operating in conjunction with any other antenna or transmitter.

-Important Note: In the event that the above conditions cannot be met, the final product will have to undergo additional testing to evaluate the RF Exposure, or go through some re-configuration of the max output power and/or duty-cycle in order for the ISED authorization to remain valid; a permissive change will have to be applied too.
-The RF Exposure evaluation (SAR, or possibly a re-configuration) is in the responsibility of the end-product's manufacturer, as well as the permissive change that can be carried out with the help of the customer's own Telecommunication Certification Body, following a Multiple Listing authorization by the module's original grant holder.
+Important Note: In the event that the above conditions cannot be met, the final product will have to undergo additional testing to evaluate the RF Exposure, or go through some re-configuration of the max output power and/or duty-cycle in order for the ISED authorization to remain valid.
+A permissive change will have to be applied too.
+The RF Exposure evaluation (SAR, or possibly a re-configuration) is under the responsibility of the end-product's manufacturer, as well as the permissive change that can be carried out with the help of the customer's own Telecommunication Certification Body, following a Multiple Listing authorization by the module's original grant holder.